Anteosaurus: Habitat preference and diet

 Semi-transparent 3D reconstructions (based on X-ray micro-computed tomography) of the skulls of dinocephalians Anteosaurus magnificus (A, BP/1/7074) and Moschognathus whaitsi (B, AM4950) from the middle Permian of South Africa, aligned on the plane of their lateral semicircular canal.
 The black arrow indicates the tilting of the long axis of the skull compared to the plane of the lateral semicircular canal.

-Boonstra in 1954 indicated that the overall dentition of Anteosaurus—characterized by prominent canines, elongated incisors, and relatively weak postcanines—reflects a specialized carnivore, and that this anteosaurid did not rely on chewing and shearing when feeding, but rather it was well-adapted for tearing flesh chunks from prey.
-In addition, Boonstra noted that some of the flesh material was likely held and/or torn by the recurved palatal dentition.
-Later in 1955, Boonstra indicated that anteosaurids had a crawling locomotion similar to crocodiles, based mostly on their hip joint and femur morphology, useful in a semiaquatic setting.
+Boonstra in 1954 indicated that the overall dentition of Anteosaurus—characterized by prominent canines, elongated incisors, and relatively weak postcanines—reflects a specialized carnivore, and that this anteosaurid did not rely on chewing and shearing when feeding, but being well-adapted for tearing flesh chunks from prey.
+In addition, Boonstra noted that some of the consumed flesh was likely held and/or torn by the recurved palatal dentition.
+In 1955 he indicated that anteosaurids had a crawling locomotion similar to crocodiles, based mostly on their hip joint and femur morphology, useful in a semiaquatic setting.

-In 2008 Mivah F. Ivakhnenko analyzed a vast majority of Permian therapsid skulls, and suggested that anteosaurs, such as Anteosaurus, were strict semiaquatic piscivorous (fish-eater) synapsids, mostly similar to modern-day otters.
+In 2008 Mikhail Ivakhnenko analyzed a vast majority of Permian therapsid skulls, and suggested that anteosaurs, such as Anteosaurus, were strict, semiaquatic piscivorous (fish-eater) synapsids, mostly similar to modern-day otters.
 Christian F. Kammerer in 2011 questioned this proposal, given that numerous anatomical traits of anteosaurs make this lifestyle unlikely.
 The typical dentition of piscivorous animals include elongate, numerous, strongly recurved, and very sharp teeth in order to hold and kill fast-moving fish prey.
 In addition, the jaws of piscivores are commonly elongated and narrow for greater strike speed and minimal water resistance when capturing prey.
-Unlike these traits, the skull morphology of most anteosaurs—specifically anteosaurids—is extremely robust with deep jaws, and the teeth are bulbous and blunt, with only the canines being significantly recurved.
-Kammerer instead indicated that anteosaurids like Anteosaurus likely preyed on large terrestrial dinocephalians, such as the gigantic titanosuchids and tapinocephalids.
+In contrast, the skull morphology of most anteosaurs—specifically anteosaurids—is extremely robust with deep jaws, and the teeth are bulbous and blunt, with only the canines being significantly recurved.
+Kammerer instead indicated that anteosaurids like Anteosaurus likely preyed on large terrestrial dinocephalians, such as the gigantic titanosuchids and tapinocephalids which they coexisted with.
 He also noted that anteosaurid teeth are mostly similar to that of large tyrannosaurids (postcanines robust bases, faceted surfaces, and obliquely angled serrations), whose dentition is interpreted as being specialized for bone-crunching.
-Accordingly, bone-crunching may also have been employed by anteosaurids and an important component in their diet.
+Accordingly, bone-crunching may also have been employed by anteosaurids, being an important component in their diet.